 Mix the measured two-part epoxy correctly or as per the manufacturer’s instructions.
 It is advisable to use a similar type of epoxy to which you used in the first coating.
 A drill or stirring bit will help you in this step.

-• Finally, apply the surface coat to prevent further chipping.
+- Finally, the surface coat is applied to prevent further chipping.

-Use a 1.9cm wide nap roller for this operation.
+For this operation, use a 1.9cm wide nap roller.
 Start on the edges and move on to the rest of the floor.
-Wait between 4-10 hours before applying the final finishing top layer.
+Wait 4-10 hours before applying the final finishing top layer.

 How To Fix Epoxy Cracks

-• Remove the cap and evaluate your repair.
-You can use your eyes to monitor the surface of the crack for routine repairs.
-You can use ultrasonic equipment during injection for more critical repairs.
+- Remove the cap and evaluate your repair.
+For routine repairs, you can monitor the surface of the crack with your eyes.
+For more critical repairs, you can use ultrasonic equipment during injection.